lucendio/lecture-devops-infos/deliverables/research_discussion.md

 ========================================

-__SUBMISSION DEADLINE:__ before the end of the day when the class room discussion was held
+__SUBMISSION DEADLINE:__ before the end of the day on which the class room discussion took place

 ### Requirements